khairulslt/carpark-app/README.md

 Khaislt

 ## Final Notes:
-* First Python Programme made: Will work on transitioning it into a full-fledged Web App (Django/Flask?
-Or HTML/CSS/JS)
+* Priority is trying to get it deployed on my remote Nginx Server
-* Instructions were made with non-coders in mind
+* Need to work on transitioning it into a full-fledged Web App with Google Maps Accessibility and an easier way to find your desired Carpark No without referring to another site.